ankitchamke/100-days-of-code/README.md

 - Used the **OCI Generative AI Playground** to test models without code, gaining hands-on experience with prompts and parameters like `temperature` and `preamble`.
 - Understood the process of creating **Dedicated AI Clusters** for fine-tuning models and deploying them via **Endpoints** for production use.
 - Gained a clear understanding of the full workflow: from prototyping in the playground to hosting custom, fine-tuned models in real applications.

 ---
+### Day 78: 23 August 2025 (Saturday)
+**Today's Progress:**
+- Learned about **Oracle AI Vector Search**, a new feature in Oracle Database 23ai that allows for semantic similarity searches on both structured and unstructured data using vector embeddings.
+- Understood the core features of Vector Search, including the `VECTOR` data type, SQL functions like `VECTOR_EMBEDDING()` and `VECTOR_DISTANCE()`, and the use of indexes for high performance.
+- Explored the concept of **Select AI**, which uses LLMs to translate natural language questions into SQL queries, making data analysis more accessible to non-experts.
+- Gained an understanding of how both Vector Search and Select AI securely integrate into the Oracle Database to support modern AI applications like RAG without moving data.

+---